danol0/sudoku-py/README.md

 ```bash
 python src/main.py
 ```
-The puzzle specified by the `input_state` key in the `config.json` file will be loaded and solved, with the solution printed to the terminal.
+The puzzle specified by the `input_state` key in the `config.json` file in the root directory will be loaded and solved, with the solution printed to the terminal.

 Note that the `initial_state` key can be either a file path to a text file containing the puzzle, or a string representation of the puzzle itself.
 The program will attempt to load from a file first and revert to a string if this fails, notifying the user if this is the case.

-A puzzle can also be passed as a command line argument, in which case the `input_state` in the config file will be ignored.
+A puzzle can also be passed as a command line argument which will overwrite the `input_state` in the config file.
 As before, this argument can be either a file path:
 ```bash
 python src/main.py input.txt
 ```